BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

 2. A value of `6` means `CompositeSurface`.
 3. A value of `5` means `Polygon`.

-The JSON metadata is interpreted as follows:

-- **Solid geometry:** The `"type"` property classifies the geometry as `Solid` (`type = 9`).
-It has a unique `"objectId"` of `"mySolid"`.

-- **Child components:** The `"children"` array lists all the components of the `Solid` and establishes a hierarchical relationship between them.

-- **Outer shell**: The first element in the `"children"` array serves as the outer shell of the solid (`type = 6`), identified as
-  `"myOuterShell"`.
-As defined in ISO 1907, the outer shell acts as a container to organize the surfaces of the solid but does not directly reference a specific geometry from the polyhedral surface.
+The metadata is interpreted as follows: The `"type"` property of the JSON object classifies the geometry as a `Solid` (`type = 9`), with a unique `"objectId"` of `"mySolid"`.
+The `"children"` array lists all the components of the `Solid` and establishes a hierarchical relationship between them.
+The first item in the `"children"` array represents the outer shell of the solid (`type = 6`) and is identified as `"myOuterShell"`.
+As defined in ISO 19107, the outer shell acts as a container but does not directly reference a specific geometry from the polyhedral surface.

-- **Surfaces of the outer shell**: The remaining six elements represent the individual polygons (`type = 5`) of the outer shell.
-Each polygon has:
+The other six items in the `"children"` array represent the individual polygons (`type = 5`) that form the outer shell.
+Each polygon has its own unique `"objectId"`.
+The `"parent"` field contains a `0`-based reference into the `"children"` array and defines the parent of the component.
+In this example, a value of `0` indicates that the polygon belongs to the outer shell.
-    - `"objectId"`: A unique identifier (e.g., `"firstSurface"`, `"secondSurface"`, etc.).
-    - `"parent"`: A `0`-based reference into the `"children"` array to identify the parent object, where `0` means the polygon is a child of the outer shell in this example.
-    - `"geometryIndex"`: A `0`-based index that links the element to a specific polygon in the polyhedral surface, as represented by the spatial database type.
+The `"geometryIndex"` is a `0`-based index linking the item to a specific polygon of the polyhedral surface stored in the `geometry` column.

+!!! note "Summary"
     This simple JSON structure works for mapping any CityGML geometry type onto a spatial database type.
 In summary, the main idea is that the primitives in the spatial database type (points, lines, polygons) are referenced by the `geometryIndex`, while the `children` and `parent` structure enables embedding the primitives into any CityGML geometry hierarchy.
 The `objectId` provides a unique identifier for each component, ensuring that each geometry and its parts can be individually referenced and distinguished within the database.

 The following list shows all supported values for the `type` attribute in the JSON metadata, mapping them to their corresponding CityGML geometry types: